SAhmadUmass/zendeskclone4/supabaserenamedashinteg.md

 ## 2. Validate Database Tables and RLS Policies

-**Objective:** Confirm that your Supabase project has the required tables (e.g., “requests,” “profiles,” “customers,” “users,” etc.) and that Row-Level Security (RLS) is in place.
+**Objective:** Confirm that your Supabase project has the required tables (e.g., "requests," "profiles," "customers," "users," etc.) and that Row-Level Security (RLS) is in place.

 **Steps:**